Skip to main content

 Why do you want to know my ethnicity?

 This information is used for statistical purposes only by UC, government agencies, and researchers.
-Providing this information is optional, and it does not affect your chances for admission.
+Providing this information is optional, and is not considered when reviewing an application for admission.

 What if I am biracial or multi-ethnic?